rajarshisg/load-balancer/README.md

   - `server.port`: Port on which the load balancer runs.
 - **Load Balancer Settings**:
   - `loadBalancer.targetGroup`: An array of target servers with details like host, port, health check route, and weight (optional, used in case of weighted load balancing).
-  - `loadBalancer.algorithm`: Choose between "SIMPLE" or "WEIGHTED" strategies.
+  - `loadBalancer.algorithm`: Choose between "SIMPLE" or "WEIGHTED" or "LEAST_CONNECTIONS" strategies.
   - `loadBalancer.healthChecks.enabled`: Enable or disable health checks.
   - `loadBalancer.healthChecks.cron`: Cron expression for scheduling health checks (default runs every minute).